lightning-bot/docs/guide/bot-configuration.md

 To undo all overrides for a command, run `.config permissions commandoverrides removeall <command>`

-!!! warning
+{% hint style="warning" %}
 The bot owner/devs are not responsible for any damage that may happen.
 Use it wisely.
+{% endhint %}